-- 1. Students who have documented deficiencies in reading in grade K through 3. - 2.
-Students who fail to meet performance levels required for promotion consistent with the district school board's plan for student progression.

-Students who fail to meet achievement levels for promotion and ELL students struggling with English Language Proficiency.

-Students who score below grade level on district approved progress-monitoring tools in ELA or Math or have Achievement Level I or II on grades 3, 4 and 5 English Language Arts or Mathematics FSA.
+- 1. Students who have documented deficiencies in reading in grade PK through 3 and in math in grades PK through 4. - 2.
+Students who fail to meet performance levels required for promotion consistent with the district school board's plan for student progression. - 3.
+Students who fail to meet achievement levels for promotion and ELL students struggling with English Language Proficiency. - 4.
+Students who score below grade level on district approved progress-monitoring tools in ELA or Math or have Achievement Level I or II on grades 3, 4 and 5 English Language Arts or Mathematics Statewide Assessment/Progress Monitoring.